ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 ### Can I ask you to write me a Letter of Recommendation (LoR)?

-Simple answer: No. However, I am happy to write you a letter of recommendation if I have known you for at least one year, and as long as we have a good collegial relationship (e.g. I know your name, I know your personal story, you've shown interest in my work).
+Quick answer: No. However, I am happy to write you a letter of recommendation if I have known you for at least one year, and as long as we have developed a good collegial relationship (e.g. I know your name, I know your personal story, you've shown interest in my work).
 Getting a "good grade" does not guarantee that I will write you a LoR.
 Conversely, getting a "not so good grade" does not have to be an impediment to write you a LoR.

 ### I invited you to join my network in LinkedIn.
-Why haven't you accepted?
+Why haven't you accepted it?

 First: Don't take it personal.
 It's not you, it's me.
 Second: if you really want me to be part of your network, why don't you come see me in person?